 The high altitude building at Jungfraujoch houses an Ice Palace, Restaurant and viewing platforms.

-And if you want to experience a winter wonderland, even in summer, head outside like we did for some tobogganing.
+And if you want to experience a winter wonderland, even in summer, head outside as we did for some tobogganing.

 Highly recommended and dress warmly even in summer.